Starwort/NEA/README.md

 The problem is solvable computationally, by using a backtracking exhaustive algorithm; it tries as many moves as it can make, and if it reaches a point with no valid moves, it will go back until it has another valid move to make.
 It could be considered to be enumerative.

-Furthermore, there is a medal for completing the solitaire game without cheating; the medal was designed with the intent of being unobtainable (however there are boards which can be solved without cheating) - a computer is far more likely to find these solutions than a person.
+Furthermore, there is a medal for completing the solitaire game without Cheating; the medal was designed with the intent of being unobtainable (however there are boards which can be solved without Cheating) - a computer is far more likely to find these solutions than a person.

 ### Stakeholders